STARshiP - Screen and Treat with Aspirin to Reduce Pre-eclampsia

 Who is organising and funding STARshiP?

-The STARshiP Study is sponsored by the University of Manchester, in collaboration with Manchester University NHS Foundation Trust and the University of Nottingham.
+The STARshiP study is being sponsored by the University of Manchester, in collaboration with Manchester University NHS Foundation Trust (MFT) and the University of Nottingham.

-The study is funded by a part of the NHS, the National Institute for Health and Care Research NIHR (Project reference: NIHR152762) and supported by the UK’s Action on Pre-Eclampsia Charity (APEC).
+The study is funded by the research arm of the NHS, the National Institute for Health Research NIHR (Project reference: NIHR152762) and supported by the UK’s Action on Pre-Eclampsia Charity (APEC).

 Please see full details of the STARshiP team, please see the [Meet the Team] page.